 Established in 1868.

-Josephine and Peter McFarlane bought The Park Tavern from Bass Charrington thirty year ago, and it remains a family-run pub to this day.
+Josephine and Peter McFarlane bought The Park Tavern from Bass Charrington thirty two years ago, and it remains a family-run pub to this day.

 Come for the beer.

 We have 6 ales on the bar.
 Young's ordinary and Fuller's London Pride are residents.

 There are a few regular visitors, and many surprises.
 Our beautiful little cellar (and very experienced staff) keep them all in prime condition.

 Guinness, lager, cider - well, naturally.

 Our wines and spirits might well surprise you in their quality and variety, if you are easily surprised of course.

 Come for the sport.